DavidJohnGee/jnpr-automation-showcase/jet/README.md

 ./bgpStaticRoutes
 ```

+Ensure you change the contents of the `config.toml` file to reflect the settings of your environment and change the routes being injected.

 ## Demo Close

 JET provides useful APIs and a notification API.
 When a standard approach fails, JET might be the answer!